suvrotica/SuvroTuitionBlog/docs/notebook-feature.md

     * Cloudflare R2
     * Other S3-compatible services (e.g., Minio self-hosted)
 * **Adapter Implementation:** An adapter (like the stub `s3.ts` - to be implemented) needs to be created and configured using environment variables (e.g., `S3_BUCKET`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION`).
-* **Environment Variables:** Ensure all necessary environment variables (including `EDITOR_SECRET` if using basic auth, or keys for your chosen storage and proper auth provider) are set in your Vercel project settings. **Never commit secrets to Git.**
+* **Environment Variables:** Ensure all necessary environment variables (including `PUBLIC_EDITOR_SECRET` if using basic auth, or keys for your chosen storage and proper auth provider) are set in your Vercel project settings. **Never commit secrets to Git.**
 * **Authentication:** The skeleton uses a basic, insecure secret check suitable only for local development. **For production, implement proper authentication** (e.g., OAuth via GitHub/Google, Supabase Auth, Lucia Auth) and associate notebooks with user IDs.
 Update the API endpoints (`isEditor`, `checkEditorSecret`) accordingly.

 ## Next Steps (Post-Skeleton)